gianm/druid-monitorama-2015/README.md

+## About this repo

+This repo is a companion to the Druid workshop at [Monitorama 2015](http://monitorama.com/).
+The slides for that talk are
+here: https://speakerdeck.com/gianm/druid-at-monitorama-2015.
+Depending on when you're reading this, there may even be a video uploaded at the Monitorama site!

+You don't need to read the slides or watch the video to run through this tutorial, although they may be interesting if you want to learn more about Druid.
+They go into a little background about Druid's origins, how it works under the hood, and how people are using it in production.

 ## Druid as a metrics store

 Druid's strength is in powering analytical, slice-and-dice workflows on massive volumes of event data.
 It's a great